 I am not sure that the hon.
 Lady has been paying attention to the entirety of my speech.
 I have mentioned many millions of pounds that this Government have given to address the issue of empty homes.

-Surely one of the huge benefits of the empty homes premium is that it will mean that councils have more money, thereby reducing the burden on hard-pressed council taxpayers.
+Surely one of the huge benefits of the empty homes premium is that it will mean that councils have more money, thereby reducing the burden on hard-pressed council tax payers.
 I also want to stress that one hon.
 Member for North Dorset is more than this House can take, never mind another, so I caution my hon.
 Friend about wanting to emulate certain people in this House too much.

 My hon.
 Friend makes a valid point.
 It is important to remember that the Bill will give councils the flexibility to apply that council tax premium, which is currently at 50% and can be increased up to 100%.
 But I would imagine that some constituents might want to challenge councils that do not take the opportunity to apply the full 100% because, as he said, it will give them the opportunity to bring in more income.
 As the hon.
-Member for Bath (Wera Hobhouse) said, councils will then have money that may facilitate them bringing those 11,000 empty properties back into use.
+Member for Bath (Wera Hobhouse) said, councils will then have money that might facilitate their bringing those 11,000 empty properties back into use.

 The bulk of empty properties are actually privately owned.
 A key reason behind that is that people are trying to increase the monetary value of the home by sitting on it, and avoiding the hassle and potential pitfalls that could happen if they rented it out.
 It is that issue, not council-owned properties, that we are trying to target with this Bill.
 Does my hon.
 Friend agree?